WithSecureLabs/cloud-wiki/docs/saas/methodology.md

 ## Design review considerations

-If reviewing the SaaS within the broader business context, there are a number of risk management and governance
+If reviewing the SaaS within the broader business context, there are a number of risk management and governance.

 ### Availability